e-candeloro/Reinforcement-Learning-Maze-Solver/README.md

 ![maze](images/maze.jpg)

 ### Considerations
+- The maze is represented with a number matrix, with 0 for the white squares and 1 for the walls (special values are used for the start and finish positions)
 - At each step the agent occupies one of the white squares.
 - At each step the agent has 4 possible actions: up, down, left, right.